kjuhi-18/Data-PreProcessing-and-Exploratory-Data-Analysis/Data Visualization/README.md

 📂 Folder Contents
 📘 Data Visualization Part 1.ipynb

-👉 Focus: Basics of Plotting
+Focus: Basics of Plotting

-Importing libraries: matplotlib, numpy.
+Importing libraries: matplotlib, numpy

-Creating arrays of numbers with NumPy.
+Creating arrays of numbers with NumPy

-Drawing your first line plot.
+Drawing your first line plot

-Understanding how data flows from numbers → graph.
+Understanding how data flows from numbers → graph

 💡 Think of this notebook as your "Hello World!" of data visualization.

 📘 Data Visualization Part 2.ipynb

-👉 Focus: Styling & Customization
+Focus: Styling & Customization

-Changing line colors and line styles.
+Changing line colors and line styles

-Making plots more readable and attractive.
+Making plots more readable and attractive

-Exploring how styling affects the way we interpret data.
+Exploring how styling affects data interpretation

-Hands-on examples with variations.
+Hands-on examples with variations

-💡 Here, you learn to add “makeup” to your plots so they don’t just inform, they impress!
+💡 Here, you learn to add “makeup” to your plots so they don’t just inform—they impress!

 🛠️ Tools You’ll Use

-Python 🐍 → the programming language.
+Tool	Purpose

-NumPy 🔢 → for handling numbers & arrays.
+Python 🐍	Programming language

-Matplotlib 📊 → for creating charts.
+NumPy 🔢	Handling numbers & arrays

-Jupyter Notebook 📓 → interactive environment to run and test code.
+Matplotlib 📊	Creating charts

-👩‍🎓 Who is this for?
+Jupyter Notebook 📓	Interactive environment to run and test code 👩‍🎓 Who is this for?

-This folder is designed for:
+This folder is perfect for:
-✅ Beginners who are new to Data Visualization.
+✅ Beginners new to Data Visualization
-✅ Students starting with Data Science.
+✅ Students starting Data Science
-✅ Anyone curious about how data turns into pictures that tell stories.
+✅ Anyone curious about how data turns into pictures that tell stories

 🚀 How to Get Started